open-sd/opensd/README.md

 ## Getting started
 Check out the Getting Started section in the [online documentation](https://open-sd.gitlab.io/opensd-docs) for steps on getting, building, installing.

+A current git build of OpenSD is also available in the [Arch User Repository](https://aur.archlinux.org/packages/opensd-git).

 <br>

 ## Using and configuring OpenSD